Why is parameter averaging beneficial in SGD? An objective smoothing perspective: PRELIMINARY

-For convenience, we refer to the rule (\ref{eq:implicit_sgd}) as an {\it implicit stochastic gradient descent} in this paper.
-Since, the conditional expectation of $\epsilon_{t+1}'(v_t)$ at $v_t$ is zero, we expect that the implicit SGD (\ref{eq:implicit_sgd}) minimizes the following smoothed objective function:
+For convenience, we refer to the rule (\ref{eq:implicit_sgd}) as an {\it alternative stochastic gradient descent} in this paper.
+Since, the conditional expectation of $\epsilon_{t+1}'(v_t)$ at $v_t$ is zero, we expect that the alternative SGD (\ref{eq:implicit_sgd}) minimizes the following smoothed objective function: